cncf/tag-security/assessments/intake-process.md

 Team members are welcome to submit PRs to streamline process when priorities are clear based on the criteria below.
-As needed, specific leaders (identified in the [repo root README](../README.md@#security-assessments) will coordinate the decision-making process.
+As needed, specific leaders (identified in the [repo root README](/README.md@#security-assessments) will coordinate the decision-making process.

-* The [Security Assessment Facilitator](../governance/roles.md#security-assessment-facilitator) maintains
+* The [Security Assessment Facilitator](/governance/roles.md#security-assessment-facilitator) is
-  the Assessment queue.
+  responsible for maintaining the assessment queue and may delegate responsibilities to specific individuals by defining and filling documented roles and/or inviting community participation.
-* A named chair provides oversight for the Security Assessment initiative.
-This chair can adjust queue, and is also responsible for conveying TOC instructions, when needed.
+* A named chair provides oversight for the Security Assessment initiative, responsible for liaising with the TOC: aligning prioritization with TOC needs and goals by finding opportunities to highlight work of Security Assessment team, resolving questions/concerns about prioritization, and serving as an escalation point for projects or SIG members, if needed.

 # Pre-conditions